 Our first quantitative analysis examines the positions of electric utilities with respect to litigation challenging the Clean Power Plan (CPP).
 Leveraging a novel data set linking state policy, electric utility attributes, and electric utility legal action, we demonstrate that utilities based in states with more pro-climate state-level policies were less likely to oppose the CPP, and more likely to support it.
 This relationship holds even accounting for state-level political variables and utility attributes.
 In our second quantitative analysis, we broaden our scope to examine the participation of utilities in ad hoc coalitions either supporting or opposing national-level climate policy.
-We again find an association between state policy environments and coalition membership, with utilities based in states with more pro-climate policies more likely to belong to pro-climate coalitions .
-Yet, in this case, the evidence suggests this relationship is driven more so by underlying political variables-suggesting a logic of strategic alignment-than by cost absorption from prior state policy adoption.
+We again find an association between state policy environments and coalition membership, with utilities based in states with more pro-climate policies more likely to belong to pro-climate coalitions.
+Yet, in this case, the evidence suggests this relationship is driven more so by underlying political variables-suggesting a logic of cost avoidance through strategic alignment-than by cost absorption from prior state policy adoption.
 We complement our quantitative analysis with qualitative interviews to identify causal mechanisms through which state policy and politics shape firm preferences.
-In addition to adding richness to the argument, interviews with elite actors indicate that both the cost absorption and strategic alignment mechanisms have played a role in utility position-taking and preferences.
+Interviews with elite actors indicate that both cost absorption and cost avoidance have played a role in utility position-taking.

 Our argument on a home state effect speaks to recent work on the role of organized interests in mediating interdependencies across sites and levels of government in American federalism.
-This work has shown that sub-national governments engage in national politics (Goldstein and You 2017; Darmofal et al. 2019; Payson 2020; Karch and Rose 2019), and that policies adopted in one state can affect the ability of interest groups to engage in the politics of other states (Darmofal et al. 2019; Finger and Hartney 2019; Trachtman 2020b).
-We extend this line of research by demonstrating how sub-national governments can also influence business preferences in national politics.
+This work has shown that sub-national governments engage in national politics (Goldstein and You 2017; Darmofal et al. 2019; Payson 2020; Karch and Rose 2019), and that policies adopted in one state can affect the ability of interest groups to engage politically in other states (Darmofal et al. 2019; Finger and Hartney 2019; Trachtman 2020b).
+We extend this line of research by highlighting the ways sub-national governments can also influence business preferences in the national politics.
 In doing so, we build on "California effect"-type dynamics, whereby product standards diffuse upward due to the lobbying of businesses that prefer a single national standard to policy patchworks (Vogel 1995).
 We broaden this early notion in two ways.
 First, the mechanisms underpinning the California effect are particular to product standards, a subset of policy instruments.
 And the upward diffusion advocated by firms depends on trade.
 We suggest that a much broader set of sub-national policies can shift firm preferences through the mechanism of cost absorption.
 This mechanism applies to both trade-exposed and non-tradeexposed sectors.
-Second, we propose that state politics-in addition to state policy-can shape the national-level positions of firms due to the strategic alignment of firms.
+Second, we propose that state politics-in addition to state policy-can shape the national-level positions of firms seeking to avoid regulatory cost by strategically aligning with state governments.

 These interdependencies are essential in climate politics.
 The scope of the problem requires national-level policy, but progress has been much more attainable at the sub-national level (Rabe 2004).
-The political power of incumbent interests remains an impediment to national (and sub-national) reforms (Skocpol 2013).
+The political power of incumbent interests remains an impediment to national (and subnational) reforms (Skocpol 2013).
 At the same time, our research identifies the origins of change in the composition of national climate coalitions.
 While the opposing coalition is broad and powerful along the fossil fuel supply chain (Cory, Lerner, and Osgood 2020), the policies of progressive states have begun to reconfigure national climate coalitions.